Civil Aviation Safety Authority

-The Civil Aviation Safety Authority (CASA) is the Australian national authority for the regulation of civil aviation.
-Although distinct from the government, it reports to the Federal Minister for Infrastructure and Transport.
+The Civil Aviation Safety Authority (CASA) is an Australian statutory authority responsible for the regulation and safety oversight of Australia's civil aviation.
+CASA was formed on 6 July 1995 under the Civil Aviation Act 1988 when the Civil Aviation Authority was split into two separate government bodies: Airservices Australia and CASA.

+CASA is an agency within the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA).
+Directors are appointed by the minister.

 CASA is responsible for monitoring civil air operations in Australia, issuing appropriate licences, enforcing safety requirements and protecting the environment from the effects of aircraft use.

-History

-Established on 6 July 1995 when the air safety functions of the former Civil Aviation Authority of Australia were separated from its other regulatory function of air traffic control (which went to Airservices Australia).
+Air traffic control in Australian air space falls under the statutory mandated responsibility and role of Airservices Australia.

 Role

 CASA licences pilots, ground crew, aircraft and airfield operators.
 It is also responsible for enforcing safety requirements under the Commonwealth Civil Aviation Act 1988 and the Air Navigation Act 1920 and it must carry out its responsibilities in accordance with the Airspace Act 2007.
 Although it is a corporate body distinct from the Australian Government, CASA is responsible to the Federal Minister for Infrastructure and Transport.

 CASA was established on 6 July 1995 and its functions are defined by the Civil Aviation Act 1988.
 Those functions include conducting the safety regulation of: